+RRHA is in its second year of the Choice Neighborhood Initiative (CNI) Planning Grant.
+In the past year, RRHA, in partnership with the City of Richmond and the Richmond City Health District have been meeting with stakeholders, community members, and residents to finalize the community plan for Gilpin Court and Jackson Ward.
+The plan will be submitted to HUD in November 2023.
 RRHA has eagerly begun meeting with HUD, partner organizations (specifically, the City of Richmond and the Richmond City Health District), and other key stakeholders to develop a process and a budget for using these grant funds.